 I have a large and growing number of people I work with simply send me their test results.
 Rather than having a person try to read his/her results in an effort to tell me how they are doing it is easier to simply include the document in an email to me.

-I am both a cancer survivor and cancer coach.
-I work with cancer patients, survivors and caregivers to understand their cancer so they can make better decisions based on their goals.
+I am both a multiple myeloma survivor and MM cancer coach.
+I work with myeloma patients, survivors and caregivers to understand their stage, test results, and prognosis, so they can make better decisions based on their goals.

-Have you been diagnosed with cancer?
-Do you find cancer speak to be confusing?
+Have you been diagnosed with multiple myeloma?
+Do you find MM speak to be confusing?
 Please scroll down the page, post a question or comment and I will reply to you ASAP.

 “”They don’t understand the terminology, they don’t know what kind of tests they’re supposed to get or why,” she said.
 “They don’t understand what staging means or the types of cancers.
 It happens all the time.
 We have to interpret what the doctor has said so they can ask intelligent questions…”